Mutilated victory: Treaty of London (1915)

 After World War I erupted, the pressure by both sides for Italy to enter the war increased.
 On April 26, 1915, the Triple Entente and Italy signed a secret agreement, called the Treaty of London, that stipulated the terms of Italy’s participation in World War I against the Germany-Austrian Alliance.
 If Italy declared war on Germany and the Entente emerged victorious, Italy would be awarded territories of the House of Habsburg in the Southern Alps and in the Balkans, specifically the regions of Trentino and the South Tyrol (up to the northern limit of the Brenner Pass), the Friuli-Julian area, Trieste and the surrounding area, Istria, and the North of the Dalmatian Cost including the city of Šibenik.
 Other possible territories included in the treaty were the city of Vlorë in Albania, some part on the south Anatolian coast, as well as a share of the German colonial empire.

 These demands were outlined by the Italian Foreign Minister Sidney Sonnino to secure a strong Italian presence in the Mediterranean.
 The acquisition of the area surrounding the Adriatic, especially the port city of Trieste, would strengthen Italian naval presence and keep pace with possible postwar territorial gains in the area by the other members of the Entente.
 The demands for lands carved from the Ottoman Empire and the African colonies were motivated by national ambition.

-Sonnino however delayed a declaration of war against Germany even though Italy had declared war on Austria-Hungary.
+Sonnino however delayed a declaration of war against Germany although Italy had declared war on Austria-Hungary.
 By May 1915, the Italian push towards Ljubljana reached a stalemate with Austrian forces in the Alps while Britain, France and Germany were embroiled in a stalemate of their own on the Western Front.
 The outcome of the war was not yet clear, and Sonnino stood by a position of neutrality with Germany.
 That would soften as Sonnino realized Italy’s army was in no position to carry out a protracted war, and pressure from within Italy demanded solidarity with the Entente.
 The Italian government declared war on Germany on 28 August 1916.